JackHanke/2048rl/README.md

 - [The macht repository](https://github.com/rolfmorel/macht) for testing agents before I implemented a custom game.

 ## Project TODOs
-- Implement "watch agent play" feature
 - Implement grid search for various params
 - Figure how to get longer training runs working on my machine
 - Saved models directory with version number and hyperparams recording, add this to gitignore
-- Num parameters feature in ntuplenet
 - Make stats section of README a table
-- Make visual for 2 or 3 games side by side with caption, hook up finished agent to [original repo](https://github.com/gabrielecirulli/2048)
 - Linkedin Post with explan
     I wrote a reinforcement learning agent from scratch to play 2048.
 Instead of telling an algorithm how to win the game, an RL agent is just told to get a high score.
-It learns to achive a high score through playing many games.
+It learns to achieve a high score by adjusting what it believes is a good board position over the course of many games .

-    While playing, the agent achieves the 2048 tile for the first time during its x-th game.
-After playing y games, the highest tile is achieves is z, and achives this in about z% of games.

-    This is neither the best way to implement a 2048 bot, nor the best use case for RL.
-I chose this project as an academic exersize and because I like the game.
+    After playing over 10,000 games, the agent achieves 2048 49.1% of the time, and achieves 4196 1.5% of the time.
+Its highest score was 68,840 points.
+Does your score beat my program?

     Implementation and performance details, as well as the source code, can be found on my GitHub.
-- Small YT vid

 ## Structure of Repo
 - The `game` directory stores the `gameof2048.py` file that implements the game.